tmzane/nextver/README.md

 [![license-img]][license]
 [![release-img]][release]

-A dead simple CLI tool that prints the next semantic version based on the last tag of your git repository.
+> A dead simple CLI tool that prints the next semantic version based on the last tag of your git repository

-## Install
+## 📦 Install

 ### Go